lamusmaser/tubearchivist-plex/README.md

 1. Inside the `TubeArchivist-Agent.bundle`, move the subdirectory `Scanners` into the `Plex Media Server` directory.
 2. Inside the `Scanners\Series` directory, rename or copy the `sample-ta_config.json` to `ta_config.json`.
 3. Update the configurations within the `ta_config.json` file to reflect your settings for connecting to the TubeArchivist instance and its [API Key](https://docs.tubearchivist.com/settings/#integrations).
+Note: If using a non-standard port (HTTP uses 80, HTTPS uses 443), including the TubeArchivist default port of 8000, that must be included with the `TA_URL` configurations.
 4. Change the ownership and permissions of both the Python script and configuration JSON file to allow access to the Plex user that is appropriate for your system.
 This should match most other files already in the `Plex Media Server` directory.
 5. After you have placed the Agent, you will restart the Plex Media Server service.